 Student Profile - My-Nhan Nguyen

-My-Nhan is a PhD student in the Experimental Cardiology lab at the Baker Research Institute where she is supervised by A/Prof Xiao-Jun Du and A/Prof Julie McMullin.
-My-Nhan studied an undergraduate degree in Science majoring in Physiology where she gained an interest in cardiovascular disease, which she has continued with in her Honours and PhD studies.
+My-Nhan completed her PhD in 2018 in the Experimental Cardiology lab at the Baker Research Institute where she was supervised by A/Prof Xiao-Jun Du and A/Prof Julie McMullin.
+My-Nhan studied an undergraduate degree in Science majoring in Physiology where she gained an interest in cardiovascular disease, which she continued with in her Honours and PhD studies.
+Dr Nguyen is now working as a post-doctoral researcher with in Cardiovascular Medicine at the University of Oxford.
+This interview was originally published in 2017.

 Can you tell me a bit about your research?